The Anatomy of a BAD Hormone Balancing Diet

 Are you falling into this bad-diet trap like I did?

 Once touted as a major health food, and in pretty much all the boxed and bagged processed foods you eat- soy is a HUGE no-no for women (and men!) wanting to balance their hormones, weight and mood.
 Soy is a phytoestrogen- a big term that basically means it mimics estrogen in our bodies.
 As many women of fertile age are estrogen dominant, increasing our estrogen constantly is not a good idea.
-For menopausal women who can be low in estrogen, there are much safer ways to balance this hormone.

 Studies have shown that soy consumption is linked to sterility, and antagonistic to attempts at balancing hormones.
 Soy is also linked to poor thyroid function (this means weight gain and fatigue!), and creating deficiency in hormone balancing nutrients like Vitamins E, B12, K and D, plus Calcium, Magnesium and Iron.